Glossary of University terms

 A student who has enrolled in a program for the first time between 1 January and 31 December of a given year.

 Common core course

-Courses that are common to multiple academic programs or specialisations within a school or division.
+Courses that are common to multiple academic programs or specialisations within an Academic Unit.
 See Core course.

 Commonwealth Assistance Form (CAF)

-Students who are enrolled in a Commonwealth Supported Place, or who are requesting assistance under the Higher Education Loan Programme (HELP), must complete a Commonwealth Assistance Form (CAF).
+Students who are enrolled in a Commonwealth supported place (CSP), or who are requesting assistance under the Higher Education Loan Programme (HELP), must complete a Commonwealth Assistance Form (CAF).
 For more information please email email@example.com.

 Commonwealth Assistance Notice (CAN)